AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 - COINS' text is spaced properly
 - Knuckles' life icon and signpost is now based of KiS2
 - CNZ colored bumpers don't flash anymore
-- OOZ now use purple instead of green
+- OOZ now uses purple instead of green
 - OOZ oil is properly affected by gravity (it doesn't go up anymore smh)
-- MPZ has more logical palette on some tiles
+- MPZ has a more logical palette on some tiles
 - Ending now has a limited palette
 - Fixes knuckles' shoes on his hanging sprite to not have broken shading
 - Restored a missing frame to Knuckles' hanging animation